Share what kind of mom you are!

 So what do we do?

 Pornography is aggressive.
-Swat at it with your mama bear claw.
+Swat at it with your mama bear claws.
 Fight for your children and your marriage.

 What do you think about having a family conversation about pornography?